- ProBLEN Products

 In my opinion, as well as the opinion of numerous other health professionals, the drugs Premarin and Provera, along with their counterparts, variations, and combinations are the most high risk way to treat low estrogen and progesterone in the body.

 Thankfully bioidentical estrogen (estriol, estradiol), progesterone, and testosterone are now available through compounding pharmacies.
-They are considered by many health professionals to the safest type of prescription hormone replacement therapy because they are identical in structure to what the human body makes, however they too have risk factors.
+They are considered by many health professionals to be the safest type of prescription hormone replacement therapy because they are identical in structure to what the human body makes, however they too have risk factors.
 It appears that most side effects and/or risks from bioidentical HRT are due to the patient receiving too much or when the hormones are not balanced.

 Hormone replacement therapy (HRT) means that all of the patient's hormone will come from an outside source.
 Because taking a hormone replacement dose of any hormone can shut down the body's own production of that hormone, HRT is usually meant to be taken for life.
 So, besides the risk factors related to taking any HRT the person should ask themselves if they are prepared to take that therapy for the rest of their life.

 Many women instead prefer to take bioidentical hormones in homeopathic form, because homeopathics work with the body and will not shut down their own production of hormones.
 Such products can provide benefits and they are considered much safer than full hormone replacement.

 Our own FDA registered Estrogen & Progesterone supplement contains bioidentical hormones in homeopathic form only.
 It does not give the body a full dose of estradiol, estriol, or progesterone but instead provides only the electromagnetic energies of those hormones.
 Our product also works with the body to help it make more of its own hormones.

-In my opinion taking bioidentical hormones in homeopathic form is the safest and most economical way to enjoy the benefits of healthy hormone levels.
+In my opinion taking bioidentical hormones in homeopathic form is the safest way to enjoy the benefits of healthy hormone levels.